em-cultuur/row-to-object/readme.md

 * date - convert the value into a date.
 Parameter: format
 * dateAdd - add a period to the date: Parameter count, period,
 * dateSubract - subtract a periode from a date count, period
+* dateFormat - extract the date in a pref defined format.

 * trim - trims the string
 * ltrim - left trims the string